ArnaudRosay/mlp4nids/README.md

 - **extract_traffic_types.py**: read csv files and create one parquet files for each traffic type.
 In total 15 files are generated (1 benign and 14 attacks).
-- **create_datasets.py**: read the 15 files generated in previous step and create parquet files for training, cross-validation and test in a new folder
+- **create_datasets.py**: read the 15 files generated in previous step and create parquet files for training, cross-validation and test in a new folder.
 - **deep_learning.py**: deep learning library.
 - **mlp4nids.py**: main program to train neural network and get performances.
 Don't forget to update path to the generated parquet files.